Heart disease is the biggest killer of women in the world and accounts for 35 percent of female deaths.

 NB: In Australia, Aboriginal and Torres Strait women are twice as likely as non-indigenous women to have CVD.
 Source

-2. What are the risk factors of heart disease for women?
+2. And just what are the risk factors of heart disease for women?

-Some studies have revealed that women who suffer from hormonal dysfunctions such as polycystic ovary syndrome before menopause are at increased risk of heart disease in later life
+Some studies have shown women who suffer from hormonal dysfunctions such as polycystic ovary syndrome before menopause are at increased risk of heart disease in later life.

 3. The age factor